+The Department of Family Medicine enjoys an excellent relationship with the Department of Anesthesiology which will also serve as part of your “home” during this year of enhanced skills training.
+The faculty in the Department of Anesthesiology have been training Family Practice Anesthetists for many decades and the department as a whole has been consistently committed to training FPAs for our rural communities.
 Although much of your work in the next year will be at the Kingston General Hospital, it is important for you to feel free to use the Family Medicine Centre as a home base as well.
 If at any time you are experiencing any difficulties in the program, I want you to feel very comfortable in contacting me for assistance.
 My Program Assistant is Dana Doll (PGY3Programs@dfm.queensu.ca) and she can readily track me down any day of the week.
 Please feel free to contact me with any questions or concerns.
 Upon entering the program, I will provide you with my email and telephone number so that you can reach me as needed.

-Valerie McLeod, MD, CCFP
+Valerie McLeod, MD, CCFP (FPA)